Profisee/kubernetes/README.md

 # **<span class="underline">Profisee Kubernetes</span>**

-This repository contains al lthe ways to deploy the Profisee platform into kubernetes.
+This repository contains all the ways to deploy the Profisee platform to Kubernetes.

 ## Azure-ARM